Dispatch from KTYQ, Indianapolis, Indiana: Holy crap my airspeed is good. I’m pushing the yellow arc. In level flight.

 The streamers fill two giant boxes.
 During the briefing before the race I volunteered to participate in the Candy Drop for the kids because I knew the design of Race 53 made her perfect for the mission.
 I can fly with my canopy either partly or fully open, while most of the race fleet has no way to open their glass in flight.

-The only other plane suited for the task is the competition: The canopy on Team Ely’s Grumman Cheetah can be slid back about half a foot or so in flight.
+The only other plane suited for the task is Team Ely’s Grumman Cheetah.
+Its canopy can be slid back about half a foot or so in flight.
 Mike Ely also raised his hand to volunteer.

 But now, hours later, looking at the heaps of candy, I’m starting to worry.

 I’ve never thrown candy out of an airplane before.
 We’ll be too high to be able to nail our position over the taxiway to my level of comfort.
 Too far to the right and I’ll shower all the candy down on the roofs of Montgomery Aviation’s massive hangars.
 Too far left and I’ll cover the runway with candy.
 If we start releasing too early, the candy will all fall short of target.
 Too late and it all goes down range.